 Download the December 2022 social pinpoint summary.

-The project team will discover needs and gaps in the local parks system through community engagement where opportunities to address these needs and gaps will be identified.
+The project team identified needs, gaps and opportunities in the local parks system through community engagement and consultation with subject matter experts.

 On April 24, a community workshop was held at Don Montgomery Community Recreation Centre where Indigenous community members and those who work with a group that serves Indigenous communities were invited to share their experiences and ideas on parks.